lilisse/printlinter/for_imported_print_version.md

 We need to test if we have it's 2 conditions:

-- value.func.value.id = stdout
+- node.value.func.value.id = stdout
-- value.func.attr = write
+- node.value.func.attr = write

 It's exactly same for `stderr` and `stdin`.